 The military went on high alert, unsure for a few hours if the explosion was the result of a German attack.

-Damages were in the millions.
+Thousands were homeless while thousands more had their homes damaged beyond repair.
+Damage to the city cost in the millions.
 Financial aid came from the Canadian and British governments as well as the Massachusetts state government.